jmriesen/rust-RSM/README.md

 To me, best currently means creating software that is correct (has no bugs), I am confident is correct (I can confidently say it has no bugs), and is easy to change.
 # Project Goals
 - Learn how to efficiently refactor code
 - Lean how to efficiently test my code, and test my tests
 - Live with the code

 Some ideas seem really convenient at the start, but become a tangled mess later on.
-Others seem overly verbose initially but pay of in the long run.
+Others seem overly verbose initially but pay off in the long run.
 One of the reasons I selected RSM for this porting project is because I knew it would be a large project, and I would have to live with any decisions I made.

 # What is this Project?
   This project is a port of the [Reference Standard M](https://gitlab.com/Reference-Standard-M/rsm) implementation maintained by David Wicksell from C to Rust.

 ## Why RSM?
 I have always found language design interesting.
 When I learned M at work I thought it seemed like a "simple" language and wondered if I could write an interpreter for it.
 I quickly realized that M was not as simple as I assumed, especially when I started to try and add indirection and goto support to my half baked interpreter.
 Eventually I ended up poking around online looking at how other interpreters worked and found RSM.
 On a whim I started trying to convert some of the code to Rust, and after a while the project became the main code base I would use to try stuff out.

 # Project Structure
 ## [ffi](./ffi/)
 The purpose of this crate is to store/manage the ordinal C code from RSM and the Foreign Function Interface (ie making C and Rust play nicely together in the same codebase).

 This crate is responsible for:
 - Building the C code
 - Generating the ffi struct and function definitions
 - Exposing an Unsafe API to the C code
 - Exposing a Safe API to the C code
 ### Safe API Considerations
 Most of the other crates use the unsafe API currently, but I would like to move towards only exposing a safe API.
 #### Concurrency Considerations
 The original RSM code was a single threaded/multi process application.
 Because of this there are many references to global variables without any sort of synchronization control.